-Ansell's Diversity & Inclusion Policy is available on the website at www.ansell.com.
+Ansell's Diversity and Inclusion Policy is available on the website at www.ansell.com.

 To achieve the objectives set out in the policy, the Company has reviewed and standardised its processes for recruitment to eliminate any barriers to diversity, implemented a global grading structure to ensure equity and fairness across the organisation, developed a global learning and development curriculum to provide career opportunities for every employee, and implemented succession planning and talent management processes across the organisation to identify potential employees whose skills can be further developed.
-In FY16, the Board endorsed strategies designed to increase gender diversity and agreed on gender diversity objectives, as part of Ansell's broader commitment to diversity and inclusion.
-These objectives included that, over a three-year period, Ansell would aim to have women comprising 30% of executive management (Director level and above) and 40% of management (Manager level through to Associate Director).
+In FY16, the Board endorsed strategies designed to increase gender diversity and agreed on gender diversity objectives as part of Ansell's broader commitment to diversity and inclusion.
+These objectives included that, over a three-year period, Ansell would aim to have women comprising 30% of executive management (Director level and above) and 40% of management (manager level through to Associate Director).
 Ansell continues to address how to accomplish this mandate.
 Viewing this goal more realistically, in FY20 the Company reset the target finish line to the end of FY22, to be better positioned to achieve the target.
-Nonetheless, the Company remains committed to the initial target percentages and is continuing to invest time and effort in the underlying programs that support and further this initiative for better gender balance.
+It is pleasing to note that the Company has surpassed its target of women in executive management positions and will continue to invest time and effort in the underlying programs that support the gender balance initiative.

 The Board sets clear targets for gender representation as part of Ansell's broader commitment to diversity and inclusion.
-Ansell has committed to have women constituting circa 50% of its Board by 2020 and beyond, acknowledging that this may fluctuate from time to time due to the effect of changes on a small group size.
-The retirement of Mr Glenn Barnes saw the Board achieve 50/50 gender balance, however, the subsequent appointment of Mr Nigel Garrard has seen a slight downwards shift to a 44/56 Board gender balance.
+Ansell had committed to have women constituting circa 50% of its Board by 2020 and beyond, acknowledging that this may fluctuate from time to time due to the effect of changes on a small group size.
+A 50% balance was achieved during 2020 however currently the Board gender balance is 44% female /56% male.
+Following the retirement of Mrs Peterson and Mr Day and the proposed appointment of Mr Falkenberg at the AGM in November, this balance will reduce to 38% female and 62% male.
+The Board remains committed to achieve the circa 50% balance as previously stated.